maciejkocol/PaylocityAutomation/README.md

-# Automation Engineer Homework Assignment for Paylocity Application
+# Paylocity Automation Challenge

-This readme outlines how to run the Paylocity automation script that edits mobile phone number and saves a profile.
+This readme outlines how to run the Paylocity automation script that adds a new employee to table and validates the result.

 ## Getting Started